 If you attend a pre-departure briefing in your home country, you will pick up more handy tips on your visa application.

 Types of student visa

-If you are 16 or over and want to study at higher education level, you’ll need to apply for a Tier 4 (General) student visa.
+If you are 16 or over and want to study at higher education level, you’ll need to apply for a student visa.

-You need to wait until you have an offer from a university before applying for your Tier 4 (General) student visa.
+You need to wait until you have an offer from a university before applying for your student visa.
 Your university will then be able to give you a document called a Confirmation of Acceptance of Studies (CAS).
-To do this, your university needs to be approved by the UK government as a ‘licenced Tier 4 sponsor’.
+To do this, your university needs to be approved by the UK government as a licensed sponsor.

 Short-term study visas

 Short term study visas are available to students who want to join courses that are up to six months long or English language courses up to 11 months long.

 Can I work in the UK on a study visa?

 Many international students in the UK take a part-time job, work placement or internship alongside their studies.
 The hours and type of work you do will depend on the type of visa and your sponsoring university or college.